-The trust seeks to provide a percentage return per unit on the Maturity Date equal to any percentage increase in the value of the Reference Asset relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 18.86% (the "Capped Return") (equivalent to an annualized total return of 8.21% over the approximately 2.19-year life of the trust), while also providing protection against the first 20.00% decrease (the "Buffer") in the value of the Reference Asset, reduced by the amount of the trust's fees and expenses.
+The trust seeks to provide a percentage return per unit on the Maturity Date equal to any percentage increase in the value of the Reference Asset relative to the Initial Reference Value (the "Equal Upside"), up to a maximum total return of 11.92% (the "Capped Return") (equivalent to an annualized total return of 9.47% over the approximately 1.25-year life of the trust), while also providing protection against the first 20.00% decrease (the "Buffer") in the value of the Reference Asset, reduced by the amount of the trust's fees and expenses.
+The Initial Reference Value and the Final Reference Value of the Reference Asset are the Official Closing Values, as reported on Bloomberg, of the Reference Asset on the inception date and the Options Expiration Date, respectively.
+The "Official Closing Value" is the closing price of the SPY on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page (see page 8).
 If the value of the Reference Asset decreases from the Initial Reference Value by more than the Buffer, the return on the units will be negative and will equal the percentage decrease in the Reference Asset in excess of the Buffer, up to a maximum loss of 78.00% (the "Maximum Loss"), decreased by the trust's fees and expenses.
+The Reference Asset's performance does not directly reflect any dividends paid by the Reference Asset, except to the extent that any dividend payment affects the Official Closing Value.

 The Reference Asset for this trust is the SPDR® S&P 500® ETF Trust, which is an exchange-traded fund that tracks the performance of a broad-based U.S. equity index.
-When we use the term "value," we mean the price of the shares of the Reference Asset.
-References to the "trust" mean the Series 1-22, a unit investment trust that is a series of m+ funds Trust.
+When we use the term "value," we mean the Official Closing Value of the shares of the Reference Asset.
+References to the "trust" mean the Series 1-26, a unit investment trust that is a series of m+ funds Trust.

-The trust is scheduled to terminate in approximately 2.19-years.
+The trust is scheduled to terminate in approximately 1.25-years.